gulceselim/typescript-simple/README.md

 ## ⭐ Introduction
-- **I am creating Typescript documentation as it will help with my projects.**
+- **I am creating simple Typescript documentation as it will help with my projects.**

 ## Table of Contents